Tailored minimal reservoir computing: on the bidirectional connection between nonlinearities in the reservoir and in

-The Lyapunov exponent can be used to formalize the concept of the sensitive dependency on initial conditions of chaotic systems.
+The Lyapunov exponent formalizes the concept of sensitive dependence on initial conditions of chaotic systems.
 Defining the distance $\delta$ between two nearby points $\underline{x}$ and $\underline{x} + \underline{\varepsilon}$, experimentally an exponential increase of this distance $\delta$ can be observed for chaotic systems modeled by

-Here $\lambda$ describes the largest Lyapunov exponent and is a measure for how fast two nearby trajectories diverge.
+Here, $\lambda$ describes the largest Lyapunov exponent and is a measure for how fast two nearby trajectories diverge.

-We calculate the largest Lyapunov exponent from data using the algorithm introduced by \textcite{Rosenstein1993}.
+We calculate the largest Lyapunov exponent from the data using the algorithm introduced by \textcite{Rosenstein1993}.
 For this, we track the evolution of initially close points in phase space by identifying nearest neighbors in the time series and measuring the average logarithmic divergence over time.
-The slope of this divergence, computed over a selected time interval, yields an estimate of the maximal Lyapunov exponent.
+The slope of this divergence, computed over a selected time interval yields an estimate of the maximal Lyapunov exponent.
 To ensure valid comparisons, pairs of points are filtered to avoid temporal proximity and to allow sufficient forecast length.